 Elston Brooks in 1961 wrote that comedian George Carlin traced the beginning of his career to an impromptu performance with partner Jack Burns at the Cellar in 1960.
 Carlin was a DJ at radio station KXOL.
 Burns was a KXOL newscaster.

-Cellar visitors over the years included Clint Eastwood, Lee Marvin, Johnny Cash, Jerry Van Dyke, and astronaut Alan Shephard.
+Cellar visitors over the years included Clint Eastwood, Lee Marvin, Johnny Cash, Jerry Van Dyke, and astronaut Alan Shepard.

 Kirkwood operated satellite Cellar clubs in Dallas, Houston, and San Antonio.
 The Fort Worth Cellar would have three different locations.
 As befits the lair of the beatnik Beelzebub, the Fort Worth Cellar for the first six years of its existence was located underground.
 Patrons descended via creaky stairs to an underworld den of eye-wateringly dense smoke and plaster-looseningly loud music.